buddhist-uni/buddhist-uni.github.io/_courses/form.md

 - Here we get the Buddha's spiritual journey in his own words.
 - Notice the repetitive nature of the early, oral texts.

-<i class="fas fa-book-open"></i> <i>Aspects (of Early Buddhist Sociological Thought)</i> Chapter 2: Dhamma, Medicine and Sociology
-{:.mb-0}
-- This chapter introduces us to the central metaphor of Buddhism as a medical science, and the social implications of that framing.

 ##### Parallel to Robinson Ch 2: Teacher

 {% include content_blurb.html category="av" slug="early-buddhism_history_sujato-and-brahmali" %}